-(b) Is there a risk that arms will be diverted to a force or body which is hostile to the interests or forces of a Member State, friend or ally?
+Is there a risk that the military technology or equipment will be diverted to a force or body which is (b) hostile to the interests or forces of a Member State, friend or ally?

-This risk is analysed in the same way as those mentioned in Criterion 7.
-The exporting country will take account of the existence of terrorist groups, organisations engaged in armed struggle against those currently in power, or organised crime networks which might use the equipment in activities which could affect the security of the forces of the Member States and of allied or friendly countries, as well as that of international peace-keeping forces, or which might use such equipment in a way that would infringe one of the other criteria set by the Code.
+This risk is analysed in the same way as those mentioned in Criterion Seven.
+The exporting country will take account of the existence of terrorist groups, organisations engaged in armed struggle against those currently in power, or organised crime networks which might use the equipment in activities which could affect the security of the forces of the Member States and of allied or friendly countries, as well as that of international peace-keeping forces, or which might use such equipment in a way that would be inconsistent with one of the other criteria set by the Common Position.